system76/tech-docs/src/models/thelio-major-b2/repairs.md

 14. Follow the steps to Replace the CPU Cooler Shroud.
 15. Follow the steps to Replace the Top Case.

-**NOTE: DO NOT use your Thelio without thermal paste.** Steps 11-12 above are there simply to help you reassemble your machine if you are not yet ready to apply new Thermal Paste.
+**NOTE: DO NOT use your Thelio without thermal paste.** Steps 11-12 above are there to help you reassemble your machine if you are not yet ready to apply new Thermal Paste.
 Running the machine without Thermal Paste could result in overheating, system shutdowns and possibly damage to the internal components.

 [PICTURES NEEDED]